Image from: Driving / Shutterstock

 This finding of device preference by task length is not solely an automotive finding, but a trend we see across industries; consumer tolerance for tasks on smartphones falls off sharply after 5 minutes.
 Furthermore, 81% of consumers prefer to complete 5 minute tasks via smartphone vs. only 43% for 10-20 minute tasks.

-order metronidazole Millennials are making device preference a location issue
+trusted canadian online pharmacies Millennials are making device preference a location issue

 One logical hypothesis based on these results is that device preference may align closely with where (both figuratively and literally) the consumer is in their purchase journey.
 That is, mobile devices (specifically smartphones) may be used closer to the point of sale vs. desktop being used more during the research and information gathering stage.